Vascular Ring Program Overview

 - Poor feeding and/or frequent vomiting

-A vascular ring may be suspected by your medical professor during an exam, based on symptoms or a chest x-ray.
-Vascular rings can be diagnosed on an echocardiogram (heart ultrasound) when your child is in utero or after birth; if the vascular ring is suspected in utero, you may meet with our Fetal Cardiology team of health care professionals to discuss how this may affect maternal pregnancy and delivery plans.
-Your provider may also recommend more detailed imaging of the vascular ring, such as a CT scan or MRI of the chest and/or heart, which can look at the abnormal blood vessels as well as the airway and esophagus.
+Vascular rings can be diagnosed based on symptoms or findings on a chest X-ray or echocardiogram.
+If a vascular ring is suspected in utero, you may meet with our Fetal Cardiology team to discuss possible impacts on pregnancy and delivery.
+Your provider may also recommend a CT scan or MRI of the chest and/or heart to examine the abnormal blood vessels, as well as the airway and esophagus.

 Treatment and Management

-After your child’s surgery, health care professionals continue to manage your child’s care through our outpatient clinic to ensure your child’s breathing and feeding are improving for optimal success.
+After your child’s surgery, our health care professionals continue to manage your child’s care through our outpatient clinic to ensure improvements in breathing and feeding for optimal success.

 Matthew Brigger, MD, Division Chief of Otolaryngology

-Dr. Matthew Brigger is a medical professional and is the chief of the Division of Otolaryngology at Rady Children’s Hospital-San Diego and a professor of surgery at UC San Diego School of Medicine.
-Dr. Brigger’s clinical interests focus on diseases of the upper aerodigestive tract, with a particular focus on surgical management of breathing and swallowing disorders in children.
+Dr. Brigger is chief of the Division of Otolaryngology at Rady Children’s Hospital-San Diego and a professor of surgery at UC San Diego School of Medicine.
+His clinical interests focus on diseases of the upper aerodigestive tract, with a particular emphasis on surgical management of breathing and swallowing disorders in children.

-Dr. Brigger is a pioneer of the Pediatric Aerodigestive Vascular Ring Program at Rady Children’s Hospital with the goal of providing comprehensive and accessible care to children with this ailment.
+He is a pioneer of the Pediatric Aerodigestive Vascular Ring Program at Rady Children’s Hospital, with the goal of providing comprehensive and accessible care to children with this ailment.

 Contact Us